bufbuild-ru/docs/blog/grpc-conformance-deep-dive/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Connect RPC vs. Google gRPC: Conformance Deep Dive"
-  tagline: "May 30, 2024"
 ---

+# Connect RPC vs. Google gRPC: Conformance Deep Dive

 _We’ve open sourced Connect RPC’s protocol conformance suite.
 Connect is a multi-protocol RPC project that includes support for the gRPC and gRPC-Web protocols.
 Anyone can now use it to validate the correctness of a gRPC implementation.
 This article explores how the test suite operates and details our findings for a selection of Connect RPC and Google’s gRPC runtimes._